robincamille/nondescript2/README.md

 Requires these libraries: sklearn, nltk, wordfilter, numpy, flask, more_itertools

-Requires a background corpus structured as a directory that contains at least 20 plain-text files, each containing at least 50,000 words.
+Requires a background corpus structured as a directory that contains at least 20 plain-text files, each containing at least 50,000 words and written by a single author.
 (I recommend the [Blog Authorship Corpus](http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm) from 2004.)

 1. Download all required libraries using pip: sklearn, nltk, wordfilter, numpy, flask, more_itertools.
 1. Open **sources.py**.
 Fill in the path of your background corpus.